 - The Pekingese is very protective of his home and family.

 - He needs to be socialized regularly if you want him to be polite with other dogs.

 - This is a lifelong training need with this breed.

-- He needs to be homed with a family who has older children.
+- He needs to be home with a family that has older children.

 - The breed can be slightly intolerant of toddlers or those that play rough.